Peregrine boss Wasendorf gets 50 years jail for fraud

 Shackled at his wrists and ankles and wearing an orange sweatshirt over a prison jumpsuit, Wasendorf looked gaunt in court after spending six months in isolation in a county jail.

-He has been sick in jail, and doctors found a tumour on or near his pancreas, according to testimony from his pastor, Linda Livingston of Ascension Lutheran Church.
-Wasendorf's mother died of pancreatic cancer, but it is unknown whether Wasendorf's tumour is cancerous, she said.
+He has been sick in jail, and doctors found a tumor on or near his pancreas, according to testimony from his pastor, Linda Livingston of Ascension Lutheran Church.
+Wasendorf's mother died of pancreatic cancer, but it is unknown whether Wasendorf's tumor is cancerous, she said.

 Despite his misdeeds, Wasendorf "did do some positive things for the community," said former U.S. Congressman David Nagle from Iowa, who spoke up for the fallen CEO in court.